Siding Permit Requirements in St. Johns County, FL

 If you live in an HOA community: hOAs commonly regulate siding material, color, and style, often more strictly than city code.
 Architectural Review Committee (ARC) approval is typically required before any exterior cladding change.
 Submit to HOA before applying for a city permit.

-Here's a typical timeline for a siding project in St. Johns County, FL:
+Here's a typical timeline for a siding project:

 Answer a few quick questions for a personalized answer about your specific project.